 Lives in Shenzhen, China.
-Provides supply chain solutions, sourcing, manufacturing, product and project management.
+Provides supply chain, sourcing, industrial design, manufacturing, product and project management solutions.
 Helps customers to manufacture mobile accessories, consumer electronics, audio, WiFi, IOT, smart, connected products.
 Founder and CEO at Mezz Solutions. mezzsolution.com

 As you are developing the gym bag, I assume you already have the expertise on the material selection, design elements, quality expectation.